oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/uploading-code-to-the-repo-and-examining-it.md

 Are you sure you want to continue connecting (yes/no)?
 ```

   You **may** be warned that there is a problem proving the authenticity of the remove service (this only happens once, the first time you try connecting to an OCI code repo with this ssh key).
-If you are prompted just enter `yes`
+If you are prompted just enter `yes` (I know usually my scripts ask you to enter `y` but this isn't one of mine and the prompt comes from the ssh code -  you do actually need to enter `yes`)

   ```
   Warning: Permanently added 'devops.scmservice.me-dubai-1.oci.oraclecloud.com,129.148.213.133' (RSA) to the list of known hosts.